Brimstone vs Fade matchup in Valorant

 The Controller (Brimstone) vs Initiator (Fade) dynamic creates asymmetric encounters where each agent brings fundamentally different tools to engagements.
 Brimstone's Controller abilities serve different purposes than Fade's Initiator kit, meaning direct fights often feature non-equivalent utility exchanges.

 Understanding how Controller abilities interact with Initiator counterplay is essential for maximizing your agent's potential.
 Brimstone's Controller toolkit may excel at certain aspects while Fade's Initiator kit counters others.
-The Brimstone advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.
+The Fade advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.

-Brimstone has favorable matchups against 5 agents and unfavorable matchups against 10 agents in Valorant.
+Brimstone has favorable matchups against 4 agents and unfavorable matchups against 10 agents in Valorant.
 Brimstone's strongest matchup is against Phoenix with a 100.0% win rate.
-The most challenging matchup is Clove at 28.6% win rate.
+The most challenging matchup is Deadlock at 25.0% win rate.
 Use the table below to find specific matchup details and performance metrics.

-Brimstone matchup win rates and combat stats in Valorant (Patch 12.01)
+Brimstone matchup win rates and combat stats in Valorant (Patch 12.04)

 Opponent